Uthred The Viking

 We had marched for several hours when our scouts warned us of another village.
 I went forward with Halfdan and Bergvid to take a look.
 The village was bigger than the others we had attacked so far.
 It had a fortified tower that was manned with half a dozen archers.
 That would make things difficult, there were at least a hundred men wandering around.
 They seemed armed and that worried me more than the archers.
 On the plus side, it seemed there was a market in town; that could mean there was more to loot to plunder.

-I was worried that the village was far to busy to attack, but many of the folks wandering around were unarmed.
+I was worried that the village was far too busy to attack, but many of the folks wandering around were unarmed.
 Vegoff and Halfdan were both eager to attack.
-I had to take their advice, so we went back into the forest to make our plan.
+I had to take their advice, so we went back into the forest to make our plan and to sharpen our weapons.